tuttle-dev/tuttle/README.md

 Desktop apps are great - let's have more of them.
 We are consciously developing a desktop app with local data storage, not a web app, since your business data is none of our business.

-For this purpose, the Tuttle project is split across several repositories:

-- This repository contains the core library, written in Python.
-- The desktop application frontend, based on Electron.js, is being developed in [tuttle-dev/tuttle-app](https://github.com/tuttle-dev/tuttle-app)

 ## Prototype Test